overviewer/Minecraft-Overviewer/README.rst

 * Outputs a Google Map powered interface that is memory efficient, both in generating and viewing.

+* Renders efficiently in parallel, using as many simultaneous processes as you want!

 * Utilizes 2 levels of caching to speed up subsequent renderings of your world.

 * Throw the output directory up on a web server to share your Minecraft world